Ethnologue: History

 As of 2017, Ethnologue's 20th edition described 237 language families including 86 language isolates and six typological categories, namely sign languages, creoles, pidgins, mixed languages, constructed languages, and as yet unclassified languages.

 The early focus of the Ethnologue was on native use (L1) but was gradually expanded to cover L2 use as well.

 In 2019, Ethnologue stopped providing free trial views and introduced a hard paywall to cover its nearly $1 million in annual operating costs (website maintenance, security, researchers, and SIL's 5,000 field linguists).
 Subscriptions start at $480 per person per year, while full access costs $2,400 per person per year.
 Users in low and middle-income countries as defined by the World Bank are eligible for free access and there are discounts for libraries and independent researchers.
 Subscribers are mostly institutions: 40% of the world's top 50 universities subscribe to Ethnologue, and it is also sold to business intelligence firms and Fortune 500 companies.
 The introduction of the paywall was harshly criticized by the community of linguists who rely on Ethnologue to do their work and cannot afford the subscription The same year, Ethnologue launched its contributor program to fill gaps and improve accuracy, allowing contributors to submit corrections and additions and to get a complimentary access to the website.
 Ethnologue's editors gradually review crowdsourced contributions before publication.
 As 2019 was the International Year of Indigenous Languages, this edition focused on language loss: it added the date when the last fluent speaker of the language died, standardized the age range of language users, and improved the EGIDS estimates.

 In 2020, the 23rd edition listed 7,117 living languages, an increase of 6 living languages from the 22nd edition.
 In this edition, Ethnologue expanded its coverage of immigrant languages: previous editions only had full entries for languages considered to be "established" within a country.
 From this edition, Ethnologue includes data about the first and second languages of refugees, temporary foreign workers and immigrants.

 In 2021, the 24th edition had 7,139 modern languages, an increase of 22 living languages from the 23rd edition.
 Editors especially improved data about language shift in this edition.

 In 2022, the 25th edition listed a total of 7,151 living languages, an increase of 12 living languages from the 24th edition.
 This edition specifically improved the use of languages in education.

 In 2023, the 26th edition listed a total of 7,168 living languages, an increase of 17 living languages from the 25th edition.

 In 2024, the 27th edition listed a total of 7,164 living languages, a decrease of 4 living languages from the 26th edition.

+In 2025, the 28th edition listed a total of 7,159 living languages, a decrease of 5 living languages from the 27th edition.